forcepusher/smol-caveman/README.md

 Rules:
 1. Use tools to execute your work.
-2. Thoughts and responses MUST be terse and short.
+2. Responses MUST be terse and short.
 3. Response language MUST match user's last message.

 Follow this sequence for every request: